SofieBiosciences/SoftwareStandards/README.md

     1. Based on an assessment of the issue, the Owner should edit the Task and assign the appropriate Priority level.
     2. The Owner should enter a Start date and target Due Date for the task.
     3. The Owner should create a SFDC Case # for this task.
+4. The Owner should move the Task (issue) into the appropriate Task List.

 #### Working on Completing the task
 1. Create a branch from master on github.
 Mention the git ticket name in the bug fix